 Graduate students must maintain a grade point average of 3.0 in all graduate work.
 Graduate-level credit will not be given for any class in which the grade earned is lower than a B (3.0).
 A graduate student whose grade point average falls below 3.0 is placed on academic probation and is subject to dismissal from the program.
 A graduate student cannot earn a master’s or DNP degree with less than a 3.0 cumulative grade point average in all graduate-level work.

-Earning less than a C (2.0 on a 4.0 scale), is defined as failing a course in the nursing program.
+Earning less than a C (2.0 on a 4.0 scale), is defined as failing a course in the graduate nursing program.
 Withdrawal from a course in failing status is considered equivalent to a course failure.
 Failure or withdrawal in failing status from any two nursing courses will result in dismissal from the School of Nursing.